Adrienne Anderson, Pharm.D., BCNSP, BCGP

 Michael Carbone is the Pharmacy IV Room and Operations Supervisor.
 He co-precepts

 the General Orientation experience.
-His emphasis is training the resident
+His emphasis is training residents

 in IV room techniques and admixture.
 He obtained his B.S.
 Pharmacy from

 St. Johns University in Queens, New York.
-He has had extensive pharmacy
+He has had extensive experience

-care.
-Michael also has certification in Lab Ordering and Evaluation from
+holds certifications in Lab Ordering and Evaluation from Nova Southeastern

 Dr. Mains is the Clinical Pharmacy Manager and precepts the Project Month

 experience.
-He has been at Boca Raton Regional Hospital for six years
+He has been at Boca Raton Regional Hospital for seven years

 degree from Palm Beach Atlantic University and completed a PGY-1 residency